We maintain grass in both urban and rural areas.

 We're responsible for maintaining grass in public areas including:

-- along highway verges
+- highway verges

-- in communal housing areas
+- communal housing areas

-- in open spaces
+- open public spaces

 Some grassed areas are kept long to help improve the living landscape.
 Areas where bulbs have been planted are uncut for about 6 weeks after they have flowered, to ensure the plants flower the following season.